auth0/open-source-template/.github/PULL_REQUEST_TEMPLATE.md

 ### Changes

 Please describe both what is changing and why this is important.
-Include whether this is a breaking change to a public API that will need to be released as a major version (major versions are released infrequently and usually worked on in a separate branch).

 Include: